 (e) The President shall cast the deciding vote in the event of a tie vote at a membership meeting.

 Article 3.
 VICE PRESIDENTS

-(a) The Vice Presiden1t shall assist the President in carrying out the President’s duties.
+(a) The Vice President shall assist the President in carrying out the President’s duties and new initiatives.

 (b) The Vice Presidents shall assume the responsibilities and the Powers of the President in the President’s absence.